ivotron/popper2-paper/paper.md

 As we can see from Figure III, the average training duration was almost `1/4th` of what it took to train on the local machine.
 This shows how Popper helps improve the performance of scientific workflows drastically by allowing easy reproduction in cloud infrastructure.

-### Workflow execution in SLURM clusters
+### Workflow execution in Slurm clusters

-For this case study, we modified our training script to use the Horovod [@horovod] distributed deep learning framework to facilitate training with MPI [@gropp1999using] in a slurm cluster.
+For this case study, we modified our training script to use the Horovod [@horovod] distributed deep learning framework to facilitate training with MPI [@gropp1999using] in a Slurm cluster.
-For running workflows in SLURM clusters, MPI supported container engines like singularity, which is supported by popper need to be used.
+For running workflows in Slurm clusters, MPI supported container engines like Singularity, which is supported by popper need to be used.
 Also, the programs and scripts need to be MPI compatible to enjoy the total compute capacity of multiple nodes in HPC clusters.
-We recommend using a shared filesystem like NFS or AFS (Andrew File System) [@howard1988overview] mounted on each node and placing the workflow context in there to keep the workspace consistent across all the nodes.
+We recommend using a shared filesystem like NFS or AFS [@howard1988overview] mounted on each node and placing the workflow context in there to keep the workspace consistent across all the nodes.
-We used 3 VMs from Azure each with the same NVIDIA 12GB PCI P100 GPU running Ubuntu 18.04 for this experiment and used singularity as the container engine for running this workflow.
+We used 3 VMs from Azure each with the same NVIDIA 12GB PCI P100 GPU running Ubuntu 18.04 for this experiment and used Singularity as the container engine for running this workflow.
-We used `mpich` which is a popular implementation of MPI, with singularity following the bind approach, where we install MPI on the host and then bind mount the `bin`'s and `lib`'s of the MPI package inside the singularity container for the MPI version in the host and the container to stay consistent.
+We used `mpich` which is a popular implementation of MPI, with Singularity following the bind approach, where we install MPI on the host and then bind mount the `bin`'s and `lib`'s of the MPI package inside the Singularity container for the MPI version in the host and the container to stay consistent.
-The training conditions were exactly similar to the previous two case studies.
+The training step was run using MPI on 2 compute nodes having a GPU each and the training parameters were same as in the previous case studies.

 <!--
 |  Iterations        | Duration (in seconds)         | Epochs   | Accuracy  |